 The obligation to "comply or explain" with a corporate governance code (even if the company is not listed) shows the government's focus on a gold standard of governance and large companies should take seriously the reforms coming into play.
 They need to review their corporate governance frameworks to establish if any changes will be needed to comply, monitor announcements from the Department for Business, Energy and Industrial Strategy and the FRC and look out for practical guidance to be published by groups such as the GC100, ICSA and the Investment Association.

 The timing of these new initiatives is such that reporting in the directors' or strategic reports will effectively start in 2020 for the previous year.
-However, this does not negate the need to comply with its provisions during the relevant year.
-Where website publication is required (Initiatives 3 and 4) the required information will need to go live on 1 January 2019.
+However, this does not negate the need to comply with its provisions during the relevant financial year.
+Where website publication is required (Initiatives 3 and 4) the required information will need to go live as soon as reasonably practicable after the relevant statutory accounts have been published.

 For companies incorporated in England and Wales and also listed on AIM, not only do they need to consider the above but also the incoming changes detailed in our insight.
 For AIM companies, the requirement to "comply or explain" with a code actually takes effect from 28 September 2018 (three months earlier than for "large" companies).